macaroni-os/kit-fixups/core-kit/1.2-prime/GLIBC_UPDATE.rst

 glibc-2.26 update
 ===========================
 glibc-2.26 has significant changes such as:
-- old NSL library is deprecated and libnss_compat.so removed
+- old NSL library is deprecated, headers removed.
+Only libnsl.so.1 provided for compatibility with older binaries.
+Newer library version and headers are provided by net-libs/libnsl.
 - lowest supported kernel is linux-3.2, means that any projects that require older kernel, supposed to not update glibc.
 - old RPC support now depreacted and disabled by default.
+RPC now prvided by net-libs/libtirpc and net-libs/rpcsvc-proto.

-Due to fact libnss_compat is removed and ``/etc/nsswitch.conf`` has not changed since 2006, users must perform manual changes. before updating from glibc-2.23 to glibc-2.26.
+Due to the fact libnss_compat is removed in glibc-2.26 and ``/etc/nsswitch.conf`` installed by old glibc version containing the configuration no longer working with new glibc, users must perform manual changes before updating from glibc-2.23 to glibc-2.26.

 Example of old ``/etc/nsswitch.conf``: